OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    By default, this mode is OFF and QSINIT still an old good single-thread DOS-like environment.

-   "Mode sys mt" command (or API call) will switch it to more OS-like mode, where threads and sessions are available.
-START and DETACH shell commands will also turn this mode on use.
+   "Mode sys mt" command, API call or Ctrl-Esc press (task list invocation) will switch it to more OS-like mode, where threads and screen sessions are available.
+START, STOP and DETACH shell commands will also turn this mode on use.

+   To loop sessions use Alt-Esc key (Ctrl-N in serial port console), task list available via Ctrl-Esc (Ctrl-B).

-    There is no pretty "task list" and session kill now, only session switching by Alt-Esc key (Ctrl-N in serial port console).
-But it still useful for some long actions, for example copying of huge zip file from TFTP server (PXE boot):
+   START command is a new session launch, STOP - process kill and DETACH - a kind of OS/2 command analogue, still useful for long actions, like copying a huge zip from TFTP server (PXE boot):

      detach copy /boot /beep huge_file_via_pxe.zip c:\

-   Another one advancement is using of "hlt" during idle time, i.e. QSINIT in MT mode will save power/CPU temperature.
+   Another one advancement is "hlt" during idle time, i.e. QSINIT in MT mode should make PC more quiet and peaceful ;)

    Most of QSINIT code is thread safe now.

    Multithreading is far from ideal.
-For example, long file write operations can cause huge delays for other threads, but, hey!! - this is not a premium desktop OS :)
+For example, long file write operations can cause huge delays for other threads, but, hey!! - this is not a premium desktop OS and it uses BIOS as a driver layer!
-   At least, you can play tetris while second session searches data on the big HDD - this is real.
+   At least, you can play tetris while second session searches data on huge HDD - this is real.

    Additional setup is available, by SET string in qssetup.cmd: